 Mr. Barr is the President and CEO of Pender.
 He is also the Portfolio Manager of several of Pender’s funds.

-Mr. Barr has over 15 years of investment experience.
+Mr. Barr began his investing career in 2000.
 He initially worked in private equity which gives him a unique background to investing capital.
 At the end of 2007 he became a partner at PenderFund Capital Management Ltd and was appointed Chief Investment Officer with the objective of launching Pender’s mutual fund business.
 In April 2016 Mr. Barr was appointed President and CEO of Pender upon the retirement of Kelly Edmison.

 Mr. Barr is an advocate of value investing, a strategy to estimate the intrinsic value of a company before looking to invest in that company with a “margin of safety” or a discount to intrinsic value.
 Mr. Barr believes that investing in a company well below intrinsic value decreases the risk and sets it up for generating long term performance and this approach forms the basis of Pender’s overall investment strategy, which aims to preserve and grow clients’ capital.